 Here’s the recording

 The event really exceeded our expectations.
 Firstly, everybody that opened our email instructions attended the event.
-We had 46 participants from a number of different countries, and really great engagement on chat from some of the kids who attended.
+We had 80 registered participants, and 46 participants who attended live on the day, from a number of different countries, and really great engagement on chat from some of the kids who attended.

 There were a couple of technical glitches and learnings, but for the most part using an e-learning platform where we focused on the live chat was really good.